Diet for Benign Prostatic Hyperplasia (BPH): Bread, Flour Products, Sweets, and Carbohydrates

 In most cases, positive changes will become noticeable fairly quickly.
 Everything becomes even clearer if you use commonly available medical devices for self-monitoring – a blood pressure monitor, thermometer (to observe how your body temperature changes immediately after consuming certain foods), and, if available, a glucometer.

 There is no need to fear test results.
 Reasonable concern is justified only when the problem is insurmountable.
 The word “test” shares a root with “analyze” and is intended to help analyze how you are managing benign prostatic hyperplasia or chronic prostatitis and to correct the problem.
-After making the necessary adjustments, focus on your personal indicators such as sleep quality, work capacity, irritability level, and appetite.
+After making the necessary adjustments, focus on your personal indicators such as sleep quality, work capacity, irritability level, appetite, and pelvic vascular health.

 Analyze Your Diet